mendelgordon/Search-it/README.md

 4. run `npm start` in the project directory

 Remaining requirements:
-Users are able to leave an error state (1 point)
 Get 90+ scores on Lighthouse https://web.dev/measure/ (2 points)
 (We understand you cannot control how media assets like videos and images are sent to the client.
 It is okay to have a score below 90 for Performance if they are related to the media from Reddit.)
 OPTIONAL: Make your application a progressive web app (3 points)